Privacy Policy

 Privacy at TaskBeam

 TaskBeam is a list and task app for iOS.
 We've designed it to be one of the most privacy-respecting apps in its category: we don't ask for your personal information, we don't run a server that stores your tasks, and we don't track you across apps or websites.
-The only cloud involved is your own iCloud.
+The only cloud that stores your task data is your own iCloud.

 What we don't do